ricog/validation_plus/README.md

 	$Model->addValidation('field_name', $newRule);

-Adding an array of one or more rules:

-	$newRule = array(
-		'numeric' => array(
-			'rule' => 'numeric',
-			'message' => 'Invalid amount.',
-			'required' => false,
-			'allowEmpty' => true
-		)
-	);

-	$Model->addValidation('field_name', $newRule);

 The new rule can be formatted as a simple rule, or a one rule array.
-See http://book.cakephp.org/view/1145/One-Rule-Per-Field for more details.
+See http://book.cakephp.org/view/1145/One-Rule-Per-Field for more details

-_It is important to note that new rules with matching names will overwrite the original of the same name.
-So, in the second or third examples above, if there was already a 'numeric' rule, it would be overwritten.
+_It is important to note that new rules with matching "rule" values will overwrite the original of the same name.
+So, in the second example above, if there was already a 'numeric' rule, it would be overwritten.
 Any other existing rules would remain._